How to Retrieve Attachments and Print Document Attachments with GroupDocs.Viewer for Java

 }

-Explanation: This code snippet initializes a Viewer object with the specified document path.
-The try-with-resources statement ensures that the viewer is closed properly after use.
+Explanation: This snippet creates a Viewer instance for the target document.
+The try‑with‑resources block guarantees that the viewer is closed automatically, preventing resource leaks.

 Step 2: Retrieve Attachments